aliceinwire/tofuwiki/README.markdown

 ## Revision history and distributed workflows

-SoyWiki delegates revision-tracking, syncing, and collaboration workflows to Git.
-SoyWiki automatically creates a Git repository in your wiki directory and automatically commits all the edits you make to it.
-You can sync a SoyWiki wiki between two computers using the standard Git push and pull commands.
+TofuWiki delegates revision-tracking, syncing, and collaboration workflows to Git.
+TofuWiki automatically creates a Git repository in your wiki directory and automatically commits all the edits you make to it.
+You can sync a TofuWiki wiki between two computers using the standard Git push and pull commands.
 Collaborators can also edit a common wiki this way, in peer to peer fashion.

-SoyWiki provides a few convenient key mappings to view the revision history of a wiki page:
+TofuWiki provides a few convenient key mappings to view the revision history of a wiki page:

 * `,lp` shows a `git-log -p` view of the revision history of the current page
 * `,ls` shows a `git log --stat` view of the current page's revision history
 * `,b` shows a `git-blame` view of the current page, which shows when each line was added and by whom.

-You can always bypass Vim and SoyWiki altogether and use Git directly to inspect your revision history.
-The Git repo for your SoyWiki wiki will be located in the same directory as your wiki files.
+You can always bypass Vim and TofuWiki altogether and use Git directly to inspect your revision history.
+The Git repo for your TofuWiki wiki will be located in the same directory as your wiki files.

-To sync your SoyWiki wiki between two personal computers, you can follow the instructions [here][git-sync] and set up an bare Git repository on some server for all your computers to push to and pull from.
+To sync your TofuWiki wiki between two personal computers, you can follow the instructions [here][git-sync] and set up an bare Git repository on some server for all your computers to push to and pull from.